 - Computer knowledge of Microsoft Office Word, Excel, and PowerPoint is required for online classes. - Students applying to the RN-MSN track must also meet the following requirements: - a.
-Active RN license - b.
-Completion of a Bachelor's degree from an accredited institution in a related field that will be approved at the discretion of the VP of academic affairs and the DON; or a Foreign Medical Degree with transcript equivalencies from an accredited Credential Evaluation Agency.
+Current Unrestricted RN license b.
+Completion of a Bachelor's degree in Nursing from an accredited institution or a Foreign Medical Degree with transcript equivalencies from an accredited Credential Evaluation Agency.